QuentinParrenin/Sign_Language_Recognition-Capstone/README.md

 learn more on the trick and process from top solutions from the previous challenge on asl word recognition

-Current idea of the process (17/08):
-The current idea of the model is to build a 3D CNN and transformer.
+Current Process:
+The Pre-LN has been made and have decent result though should be improved in the futur.
+The next step is the deplyment to have a real time recognition using streamlit, currently half way on it and have a streamlit functional for non-real time prediction.

 About the process it would be to start a first version of the model, find tricks for the quality of the data/time optimisation, augmentation if needed,build 3D CNN and transformer mvp, optimization and tuning, reiteration, and then post training quantization.
 And submit it to kaggle for feedback result and optimize.